open-src-soc/RETIRED-website/pages/speakers.md

 applicatif visé par Nanvix est celui des data centers.
 Nanvix
 Website: [``https://github.com/nanvix``](https://github.com/nanvix)

+## Fast and Accurate Vulnerability Analysis of a RISC-V Processor

+By Joseph Paturel, Simon Rokicki, Davide Pala, **[Olivier Sentieys](http://people.rennes.inria.fr/Olivier.Sentieys/)**.

+As the RISC-V ISA gains traction in the safety-critical embedded system domain, the development of hardened cores becomes crucial.
+During this presentation, we present a vulnerability analysis framework that allows for a fast and accurate estimation of processor errors due to transient faults.
+The proposed set of tools is based on the 32-bit RISC-V core Comet supporting the M extension.
+The generated hardware's reaction to particle hits is characterized at the gate-level using logic transient pulse width based on physical transistor models.
+The Comet core being designed at the C level with high-level synthesis tools, a fast, cycle- and bit-accurate simulator can be derived from the core specifications.
+The previously extracted error patterns are hence re-injected in the core during the execution of applications and the system response is evaluated.
+This enables the estimation of various vulnerability related metrics and can swiftly drive the core-hardening design process.
+Results show that the combinational logic needed to implement the M extension plays a non-negligible role in the overall core vulnerability and that multiple-bit upset patterns need to be considered.

+*Olivier Sentieys is a Professor at the University of Rennes holding an INRIA Research Chair on Energy-Efficient Computing Systems.
+He is leading the [Cairn](https://team.inria.fr/cairn/) team common to Inria and IRISA Laboratory.
+He is also the head of the “Computer Architecture” department of IRISA.
+His research interests include system-level design, energy-efficiency, reconfigurable systems, hardware acceleration, approximate computing, fault tolerance, and energy harvesting sensor networks.*

 <p align="center">
 <a href="http://www.cea-tech.fr"><img src="./media/logo_CEA.png" alt="Logo CEA" title="CEA" data-align="center" height="100"/></a>&nbsp;&nbsp;&nbsp;&nbsp;